 - Sport modes like paddling or climbing can be tracked with specific data for those activities

-- Watch can be charged during an activity if the battery is low
+- The watch can be charged during an activity if the battery is low

-- Volume of technology and features can be intimidating for some
+- The volume of technology and features can be intimidating for some

 - Average/below average charging speed from zero to 100%

 When it comes to battery life, the Coros Vertix 2 still reigns supreme among all GPS watches.
 We’ve written before that this watch, for the money, is possibly overkill for the average ultrarunner, especially since it’s a bit weaker in many areas than other similarly priced GPS watches.
 But when you want a handful of awesome features plus the best battery in the class, you’ll be happy with this watch and the Coros ecosystem, including its app, firmware updates, training plans, and aesthetics.

 Meghan Hicks of iRunFar tested the limits of the watch battery and its heavily touted GNSS, All-Satellite Dual-Frequency Chipset battery, during the multi-day 126-mile Snowman Race in Bhutan.
 This amounted to 51 hours of “running” over five days in the high-altitude Himalayan wilderness.
 She used the battery at its highest setting, where the watch connects to GPS, GLONASS, Galileo, QZSS, and BeiDou in dual frequency.
 Coros claims the battery would last for 50 hours in this setting.
 Although Meghan wasn’t willing to risk running out of battery and ended up charging the watch on the fourth and final night of camping, after 43.5 hours of use over three and a half days out and ahead of the last stage, in hindsight, she felt there was probably enough battery power not to need a recharge.